Fork me on GitHub

 Failed to program device

 I put this down to faulty chips.
-When I switch to some PIC16F84A chips from a reputable source element14.
+The problems disappeared when I switched to some PIC16F84A chips from a reputable source element14.

 Credits and References